-.1 the doors shall be self-closing and be capable of closing with an angle of inclination of up to 3,58 opposing closure;

-.2 the approximate time of closure for hinged fire doors shall be no more than 40 s and no less than 10 s from the beginning of their movement with the ship in the upright position.
-The approximate uniform rate of closure for sliding fire doors shall be no more than 0,2 m/s and no less than 0,1 m/s from the beginning of their movement with the ship in the upright position;

-.3 the doors shall be capable of remote release from the continuously manned central control station, either simultaneously or in groups and shall be capable of release also individually from a position at both sides of the door.
-Release switches shall have an on-off function to prevent automatic resetting of the system;

-.4 hold-back hooks not subject to central control station release are prohibited;

-.5 a door closed remotely from the central control station shall be capable of being re-opened at both sides of the door by local control.
-After such local opening, the door shall automatically close again;

-.6 indication shall be provided at the fire door indicator panel in the continuously manned central control station whether each of the remote-released doors is closed;

-.7 the release mechanism shall be so designed that the door will automatically close in case of disruption of the control system or main source of power;

-.8 local power accumulators for power-operated doors shall be provided in the immediate vicinity of the doors to enable the doors to be operated after disruption of the control system or main source of electrical power at least ten times (fully opened and closed) using the local controls;

-.9 disruption of the control system or main source of electrical power of one door shall not impair the safe functioning of other doors;

-.10 remote-released sliding or power-operated doors shall be equipped with an alarm that sounds for at least 5 s but no more than 10 s after the door is released from the central control station and before the door begins to move and continues sounding until the door is completely closed;
+- .1 the doors shall be self-closing and be capable of closing with an angle of inclination of up to 3,58 opposing closure; - .2 the approximate time of closure for hinged fire doors shall be no more than 40 s and no less than 10 s from the beginning of their movement with the ship in the upright position.
+The approximate uniform rate of closure for sliding fire doors shall be no more than 0,2 m/s and no less than 0,1 m/s from the beginning of their movement with the ship in the upright position; - .3 the doors shall be capable of remote release from the continuously manned central control station, either simultaneously or in groups and shall be capable of release also individually from a position at both sides of the door.
+Release switches shall have an on-off function to prevent automatic resetting of the system; - .4 hold-back hooks not subject to central control station release are prohibited; - .5 a door closed remotely from the central control station shall be capable of being re-opened at both sides of the door by local control.
+After such local opening, the door shall automatically close again; - .6 indication shall be provided at the fire door indicator panel in the continuously manned central control station whether each of the remote-released doors is closed: - .7 the release mechanism shall be so designed that the door will automatically close in case of disruption of the control system or main source of power; - .8 local power accumulators for power-operated doors shall be provided in the immediate vicinity of the doors to enable the doors to be operated after disruption of the control system or main source of electrical power at least ten times (fully opened and closed) using the local controls: - .9 disruption of the control system or main source of electrical power of one door shall not impair the safe functioning of other doors; - .10 remote-released sliding or power-operated doors shall be equipped with an alarm that sounds for at least 5 s but no more than 10 s after the door is released from the central control station and before the door begins to move and continues sounding until the door is completely closed;

-.11 a door designed to re-open upon contacting an object in its path shall re-open not more than 1 m far from the point of contact;

-.12 double-leaf doors equipped with a latch necessary to their fire integrity shall have a latch that is automatically activated by the operation of the doors when released by the control system;

-.13 doors giving direct access to special category spaces which are power-operated and automatically closed need not be equipped with the alarms and remote-release mechanisms required in 2.2.4.1.3 and 2.2.4.1.10;
+- .11 a door designed to re-open upon contacting an object in its path shall re-open not more than 1 m far from the point of contact; - .12 double-leaf doors equipped with a latch necessary to their fire integrity shall have a latch that is automatically activated by the operation of the doors when released by the control system; - .13 doors giving direct access to special category spaces which are power-operated and automatically closed need not be equipped with the alarms and remote-release mechanisms required in 2.2.4.1.3 and 2.2.4.1.10; - .14 the components of the local control system shall be accessible for maintenance and adjusting; and - .15 power-operated doors shall be provided with a control system of an approved type which shall be able to operate in case of fire, this being determined in accordance with the FTP Code.
+This system shall satisfy the following requirements:

-.14 the components of the local control system shall be accessible for maintenance and adjusting; and the control system shall be able to operate the door at the temperature of at least 200 °C for at least 60 min, served by the power supply;
+the control system shall be able to operate the door at the temperature of at least 200 °C for at least 60 min, served by the power supply;